BrusherTheHusky/SimplyEDH/README.md

 # SimplyEDH
-SimplyEDH mod for Tabletop Sim
+Rebuild of SimplyEDH mod for Tabletop Sim with replaced assets for users where Imgur is not available